Vikassheel Insaan Party: 2020 Bihar Assembly elections

-VIP party was initially aligned to the Mahagathbandhan but amidst confusion in seat sharing due to regressive stance taken by Rashtriya Janata Dal to not give required importance to its small allies, Mukesh Sahani walked out of the alliance.
+Vikassheel Insaan Party was initially aligned to the Mahagathbandhan but amidst confusion in seat sharing due to regressive stance taken by Rashtriya Janata Dal to not give required importance to its small allies, Mukesh Sahani walked out of the alliance.
 He was welcomed by National Democratic Alliance, and was given a total of 11 seats to contest in Bihar.
 The party was successful, and though Sahani himself lost the election, his party won four seats.